Sponsored Event | April.27.2021 - April.30.2021Online Webinars

 She has represented companies and foreign sovereigns in complex civil litigation involving fraud, tort and contract claims.

-Anne sits on the Firm’s Management Committee and co-leads the Firm’s Life Sciences Steering Committee.
+Anne formerly served on the firm’s Management Committee and co-led its Life Sciences Steering Committee.

 Kelly D. Newsome advises individuals and corporations in white collar criminal and regulatory matters across the globe with a focus on the Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws and regulations.

 Kelly frequently advises clients on a wide range of anti-corruption compliance matters, including internal investigations, U.S. and foreign government investigations, M&A and joint venture due diligence, risk assessments, internal controls, and compliance program enhancements.
 Kelly also has experience navigating FCPA monitorships as she has both served on a monitorship team and represented a multinational company under the review of an independent compliance monitor.
 She has represented clients across various industries, including oil and gas, hospitality and tourism, medical device, pharmaceutical, and financial services.